 Earth Transition: What is it?

-We wouldn’t say it is a particular year or particular decade, but rather it is a window of time that makes this particular period we are living now to be interesting, as large-scale changes are happening rapidly.
+We wouldn’t say it is a particular year or particular decade, but rather it is a window of time that makes this particular period we are living now very interesting, as large-scale changes are happening rapidly.
 They started a long time ago, perhaps in the 1960’s, or even 1900’s.
 Changes and transitions have never stopped, but are always occurring.

 Everything in the Universe goes through life cycles.
 A tree, a person, a country, an ecosystem, Planet Earth, the Solar System, the Galaxy … The list goes on and on.
 Things initially come together and then disintegrate.
 Such a life cycle also has different phases, just like how a human body ages and continues through its life span.